connorkauf/simulicore/cla3p.mod/README.md

 <a name="about-cla3p"></a>
 ## About CLA3P

-**Compact Linear Algebra Parallel Portable Package** is a modern lightweignt numerical linear algebra library distributed as a part of [**Compact Suite**](https://github.com/connorkauf/CompactSuite).
+**Compact Linear Algebra Parallel Portable Package** is a modern lightweight numerical linear algebra library distributed as a part of [**SimuliCore**](https://github.com/connorkauf/SimuliCore).
 With its minimalistic design **CLA3P** is ideal for beginners, while the advanced API offering allows experienced users get peak performance.

 Starting with dense linear algebra support as a base framework, **CLA3P** will constantly evolve and expand to new fields such as sparse linear algebra, custom matrix decomposition implementations, eigenvalue problem solvers and many more.